 - Allergies: Mix with lemon essential oil, peppermint essential oil, and a carrier oil such as coconut, apply to temples, back of neck several times a day.

-- Ringworm: Rub oil directly on the site a few times and within days it should be completely vanished.
+- Ringworm: Rub the oil directly on the site a few times and within days it should have completely vanished.

 - Insect Bites: Apply directly to bite for instant itch relief.